phaserjs/phaser/README.md

 * The Physics Manager now has a new `reset` method which will reset the active physics systems.
 This is called automatically on a State swap (thanks @englercj #1691)
 * When a State is started and linked to Phaser it has a new property created on it: `key`, which is the string identifier used by the State.
 * When the Game first boots it will now call `window.focus()`.
 This allows keyboard events to work properly in IE when the game is running inside an iframe.
 You can stop this from happening by setting `window.PhaserGlobal.stopFocus = true` (thanks @webholics #1681)
+* When an Animation completes playback and isn't set to loop it would change the `currentFrame` property to be the first frame in the set after the `onComplete` callback had fired.
+This meant if you set a Sprite to a new frame within an Animation onComplete callback then your change would have been overwritten by the animation itself.
+This is now no longer the case.

 ### Bug Fixes